Settlement · Glyphosate · NHL Cancer HOT

 • $2.1 billion — Georgia (2025)

 The tradeoff is risk.
 Individual lawsuits take longer, cost more in legal fees, and carry no guarantee of winning.
-Bayer has won 13 of 24 Roundup trials.
-And the Supreme Court will hear Monsanto v.
-Durnell on April 27, 2026 — if the Court sides with Bayer, it could limit or eliminate future state-level Roundup lawsuits entirely.
+Bayer has won many of the Roundup trials it has taken to verdict.
+And on June 25, 2026, the Supreme Court decided Monsanto v.
+Durnell 7–2 for Monsanto, holding that federal law (FIFRA) preempts state failure-to-warn claims — a ruling that limits many state-level Roundup lawsuits going forward.

 The settlement guarantees payment regardless of the Supreme Court outcome.
 That is why many attorneys are recommending participation.